The key to mindful presenting is having clarity of your ‘M’ POINT?

 What’s the pleasure and pay off of going ahead?

 Why should they even listen to you?

-What problems of theirs would the M point solve and what opportunities would it create?
+What problems of theirs would this solve and what opportunities would it create?

-What’s the difference between the status quo and the new beginnings of tomorrow’s CRM?
+What’s the difference between the status quo and the opportunities your idea presents

-Is it to elevate your standing amongst your peers, superiors, colleagues?
+Elevate your standing among your peers, superiors, colleagues?

 Develop your leadership skills?

 Increase your confidence, job security, chances of promotion or to attain kudos for you and your team?